 Every business wants more data.
 Data on their customers, competition, operations, processes, employees, inventory and more.
-Data can be used to make business decisions and provide strategic insights that gives companies a competitive advantage.
-This can be in terms of efficiencies, enhancing the customer experience, or refining market strategy.
+Data can be used to make better-informed business decisions and provide strategic insights that give your company a competitive advantage in terms of efficiencies, enhancing the customer experience, or refining market strategy.
 Its uses are limitless.
-Over the last decade, computing power has advanced where generating and storing data has become much simpler and cost efficient.
+Over the last decade, computing power has advanced to the point where generating and storing massive amounts of data has become highly cost efficient.

-With all that data available, most businesses struggle to figure out what to do with it all now that they have it.
+Amassing business data is similar to a dog successfully chasing a car – now that we’ve caught it, what do we do with it?
+With all that data available, most businesses struggle to figure out how to take advantage of it.
 According to Forrester, up to 73% of data within an enterprise goes unused for analytics.
 We are so used to extracting targeted information from data that we simply ignore what we don’t understand and throw it away as noise.
 This problem is prevalent in every industry, but especially in the security world.
 Security teams are overwhelmed with the vast amounts of data generated from firewalls, intrusion detection systems, network appliances and other devices.
 It’s impossible to expect security teams to interpret all this data.
-We unintentionally end up focusing on what we already know and ignoring what we don’t.
+We unintentionally end up focusing on what we already know how to analyze and ignoring what we don’t.

-Typical alerting systems are configured to raise alarms, but only when they encounter a binary event or reach a threshold.
-For example, if three or more failed authentication attempts performed in succession are detected, generate an alert.
-Yet successful authentication attempts are mostly categorized as business as usual and ignored.
-The current mean time to detect a breach is over six months.
-Most organizations have all the data they need to identify a breach much faster than the six month average, yet they are still unable to detect and react to a breach in a semi-reasonable amount of time.
+Typical alerting systems are configured to raise alarms, but only when they encounter a defined binary event or a threshold being reached.
+For example, if three or more failed authentication attempts performed in succession are detected, the system is configured to generate an alert.
+Yet successful authentication attempts are mostly categorized as business as usual and ignored, even if they’re occuring at off times or from unexpected locations The current mean time to detect a breach is over six months.
+Most organizations have all the data they need to identify a breach much faster than that, yet they are still unable to detect and react to a breach in even a semi-reasonable amount of time.
 This is due to:

 - The volume and velocity of the data being generated